ostinelli/apnotic/README.md

 connection.close
 ```

-### With Sidekiq / Rescue
+### With Sidekiq / Rescue / ...
-A practical example of a Sidekiq / Rescue worker will probably have to:
+A practical usage of a Sidekiq / Rescue worker probably has to:

  * Use a pool of persistent connections.
  * Send a push notification.
  * Remove a device with an invalid token.

 An example of a Sidekiq worker with such features follows.
+This presumes a Rails environment, and a model `Device`.

 ```ruby
 require 'apnotic'